-While surgical techs typically need a certificate or associate’s degree, some employers offer on-the-job training to those with high school diplomas or GEDs.
-However, if you want to earn your Certified Surgical Technologist credential, you’ll need to graduate from an accredited program.
+While surgical techs typically need a certificate or associate degree, some employers may offer on-the-job training to those with high school diplomas or GEDs.
+However, the more common path is typically to earn your Certified Surgical Technologist credential, from which you’ll need to graduate from an accredited program.

 Why Accreditation Matters

-Accreditation confirms that your program meets the highest level of education standards set out for the field.
+Accreditation is important.
+It confirms that your program meets the highest level of education standards set out for the field.
 The school you choose should be approved by either the Commission of Allied Health Education Programs or the Accrediting Bureau of Health Education Schools.

 Completing an accredited program is also a requirement for anyone looking to become a Certified Surgical Technologist.
 Regulated by the National Board of Surgical Technology and Surgical Assisting (NBSTSA), the CST demonstrates your knowledge and commitment to quality care.
 The American College of Surgeons supports the certification of all surgical technologists and highly recommends that employers consider certification status when hiring.

-What’s more, though certification isn’t required nationwide, it is in some states.
-As of 2019, these include Arkansas, Indiana, Massachusetts, New Jersey, New York, Oregon, South Carolina, Tennessee, and Texas.
-Other states, like Pennsylvania, are currently proposing legislation that would make certification mandatory—also making accreditation essential.
+What’s more, though certification isn’t required nationwide, there are some regulations in place or in consideration in some states.
+As of 2021, the following states have passed laws relating to education, certification or the registration of surgical techs: Arkansas, Colorado, Idaho, Illinois, Indiana, Massachusetts, Nevada, New Jersey, New York, North Dakota, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Virginia and Washington.
+Other states are currently proposing legislation that would make certification mandatory—also making accreditation essential.

 What Surgical Techs Do